wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **Q:**&ensp;When I look at myself, I find I am several persons fighting amongst themselves for the use of the body.

-**M:**&ensp;They correspond to the various tendencies (<span data-tippy-content="“Imprints left on the subconscious by experiences in past lives or the present life and which determine and condition one’s desires and actions”.
+**M:**&ensp;They correspond to the variöus tendencies (<span data-tippy-content="“Imprints left on the subconscious by experiënces in past lives or the present life and which determine and condition one’s desires and actions”.
 Mental impression, memory.
 Also called <em>vasana</em>, residual impression.">samskara</span>) of the mind.

 **Q:**&ensp;Can I make peace between them?